crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 Savills says this:
 ![](http://crappistmartin.github.io/images/savillsdr.png)

-Savills don't say why they didn't use the 20% profit Lend Lease and Southwark had negotiated in the [Regeneration Partnership Agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) (page 83)
+No explanation is given as to why 25% profit rather than the 20% Lend Lease and Southwark had negotiated in the [Regeneration Partnership Agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) (page 83).

 ![](http://crappistmartin.github.io/images/viabilitybenchmark.png)